 These are my parents in 1956 shortly after they married, and in 2006 on their 50th wedding anniversary.
 Mom used to be an Ironman triathlete, and now plays cello and Viola de gamba with the Acme Chamber Music Ensemble in Alpine.
-Dad passed away in 2010, but his plein-air paintings may still be viewed at the Julian Art Gallery.
+Dad was a radical high school teacher and plein-air painter.

 I have a degree in biochemistry, and spent several years in that field before switching gears to real estate.
 My projects included the Scripps Institute in La Jolla, the Long Marine Lab in Santa Cruz, Genentech in South San Francisco, the Medical Research Institute in San Francisco, and XOMA Corporation in Berkeley.
 Many of my friends still are science geeks, so I still get to talk shop and be geeky too.

 First atom: “Oops…I think I just lost my electron.”

 Second atom: “Oh, no. Are you sure?”

 Two of my favorite things to do are spend time outdoors and take photographs, preferably at the same time.
 This shot of a zig-zaggy branch was taken along the Estero Trail at Point Reyes.